 In most cases, scaling and root planing only takes one appointment at our Archdale dental office.
 The entire treatment lasts about one or two hours, eliminating your gum infection with minimal inconvenience.
 If your case is severe and the infection is widespread, the procedure may take longer or require multiple appointments.

 Scaling and root planing is a non-surgical procedure that causes little to no discomfort.
-Before treatment, our Triad dentists will apply a local anesthetic to ensure the gums are numb for a pain-free procedure.
+Before treatment, your dentist will apply a local anesthetic to ensure the gums are numb for a pain-free and comfortable procedure.
 Once the treatment is complete, it’s normal to experience mild tenderness in your gums.

-Typically, one scaling and root planing treatment is enough to get rid of your bacterial infection and get your oral health back on track.
-With a proper oral hygiene routine and regular visits to Triad Cosmetic Dentistry, you can protect yourself against the infection returning.
+Typically, one scaling and root planing treatment is enough to get rid of your bacterial infection and reverse your gum disease symptoms.
+With a proper oral hygiene routine and regular visits to your dentist, you can protect yourself against the infection returning.
 If your gum disease comes back, it’s vital to get treatment as soon as possible, before it becomes difficult to manage.

 Yes, in most cases insurance will cover the costs of scaling and root planing.
 We recommend contacting your provider to get a more in-depth explanation of your coverage.
 For your convenience, we offer a variety of financing options to make sure you get the care you need.
 If you have any questions, don’t hesitate to call our office at (336) 434-3186, and one of our knowledgeable team members will be happy to assist you.